 "Always choosing low fat foods, or following a very low-fat diet will undoubtedly cut calories from your diet.
 However the downside is that it makes it more likely for you to be low in the fat-soluble vitamins (A, D, E and K), which can impact your immunity and limit the body's ability to heal itself.
 That's not to say you should not eat low fat options, but it's better to balance this and include some healthier fats in your diet – from oily fish, nuts, seeds, avocado and olive oil (it's obviously important to measure these foods and track the calories if your goal is to lose weight).

-"Low fat foods can also be higher in sugar as the fat is replaced with sugar for taste, so you may not be saving as many calories as you think by switching to a low fat alternative.
-And very often there is a noticeable difference in taste.
+"Low fat foods can also have a higher sugar content as the fat is replaced with sugar for taste.
+This is a double-whammy – you may not be saving as many calories as you think, and whilst you may be cutting fat out of your diet, you could be increasing the amount of added sugars you're eating.
+And of course there's taste – there is often a noticeable difference.

-There's 29.4g fat (of which 3.3g are saturates) in the regular houmous, compared to 19g of fat (of which 2.7g are saturates) in its reduced fat opposite number; this makes the reduced fat product 35.3% lower in overall fat.
+Let's compare the nutritional profile: there's 29.4g fat (of which 3.3g are saturates) in the regular houmous, compared to 19.0g of fat (of which 2.7g are saturates) in the reduced fat alternative; that's 35% lower in fat overall, a significant reduction.

 The ingredients in the two products are the same – but the proportions are different – and there's more water in the reduced fat version.
-As for calories, the regular houmous works out at 331kcals per 100g; the reduced fat version is 32% lower at 255kcals per 100g.
+Not surprisingly the calorie content of the regular houmous is higher at 338 kcals per 100g vs 253 kcals for the reduced fat version – that's a calorie saving of 32%.